makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

 ## 4.3 Experimental results

-* Here we present the experimental results for action unit detection and valence, arousal and liking/disliking estimation
+* this sec: the experimental results for action unit detection and valence, arousal and liking/disliking estimation

 ### 4.3.1 Action unit detection